tillitis/tillitis-key1/hw/application_fpga/fw/README.md

 Then we continue with the CDI computation by updating with an optional USS and then finalizing the hash, storing the resulting digest in `CDI`.

-We also clear the entire `FW_RAM` where the stack lived, including the BLAKE2s context with the UDS, very soon after that, just before jumping to the application.

 ### Firmware services